 Making a Budget | consumer.gov

-The perfect budgeting method is the one you’ll actually stick with.
+The perfect budget method is the one you’ll stick with.
 After understanding your finances and creating your initial budget, selecting the right approach ensures long-term success with your money management journey.

 Let’s explore four popular budgeting methods that work well for beginners: